MariaGabrieleAR/MariaGabrieleAR/README.md

 - 👀 I’m interested in Front End
 - 🌱 I’m currently learning  Front-end e Back-end JAVA
 - 💞️ I’m looking to collaborate with my criative
-- 📫 How to reach me  instagram:@maahgabriele or gbialvees@gmail.com
+- 📫 How to reach me gbialvees@gmail.com

 <!---
 MariaGabrieleAR/MariaGabrieleAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.